Each Stage is the root of a heirachy of StageNodes. Classes that inherit StageNode are:

 assert(!node->is_cullable());

 Sometimes it's useful for a stage node to be "attached" to another node, without forming a parent child relationship.
 An example would be a Skybox, which should always stay surrounding the camera, but shouldn't follow the camera's rotation - and also doesn't conceptually make sense to be a child of the camera.
-For this reason StageNode::link_position(node)
+For this reason StageNode::link_position(node) exists.
+The following code would make actor synchronise its position with camera.

 auto actor = stage->new_actor();